tangledbytes/kindli/README.md

 Flags:
   -h, --help   help for restart

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### VM Status

-`kindli vm status` shows the status of the running VM.
+`kindli vm status` shows the status of all the VMs.

 ```
 $ kindli vm status -h